icerpc/icerpc-docs/pages/docs/slice/language-guide/class-types.md

 {% slice1 %}
 ## Super structs

-A class is a constructed data type that holds a list of fields, just like a [struct](struct-types).
-Unlike a struct, a class may have no field at all.
+A class is a constructed type that holds a list of fields, just like a [struct](struct-types).
 Classes also offer capabilities not offered by structs:
  - extensibility\
    you can extend a class through inheritance and tagged fields
  - graph preservation\